 Root Canal Treatment

 What you see in the mouth is merely the top part of the tooth.
 Underneath the gums, embedded in the jaws are the roots of these teeth.
 Within the roots is a space called the root canal and within this the dental pulp is found.
 This is made of various fine nerves and blood vessels.
 Root Canal Treatment involves the widening and cleaning of this space to remove any inflamed or necrotic dental pulp tissue.
 The space is then sealed with a root filling.
+Sometimes the root canals are very fine, calcified or blocked.

 Root Canal Retreatment